influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 ### Operators

-TICKscript borrows many operators from GO and adds a few which make sense in its data processing domain.
+TICKscript borrows many operators from Golang and adds a few which make sense in its data processing domain.

 **Standard Operators**